Skip to content

 The "sync" property defines the synchronization direction.
 Set to "up" to indicate the device data should be synchronized from the device up to the cloud.
 Set to "down" to indicate the cloud data should be replicated down to the device and set to "both" to replicate in both directions.

 To design for effective synchronization, it is best to have the "sync" direction be either "up" or "down" and not "both".
-You should only select "both" for models that are not transactionally critical, as changes from the cloud or device may overwrite changes coming from the other directions.
+You should only select "both" for item types that are not transactionally critical, as changes from the cloud or device may overwrite changes coming from the other directions.

 Synchronization is done on a per-item basis and not field by field.
 This means that if you update a field in an item, the entire item will be updated on the peer side.